 You’ll have to decide whether or not you want to end one of your policies so you can be on the other’s, or whether you want to terminate both policies to open a new one together.
 If your spouse has a driver’s license, you should include them on your policy (even if you’re worried their driving record will negatively impact your rates).
 If there’s a chance they will ever drive your car or you will drive theirs, it’s best to be on the same policy.

 Many people start looking into a life insurance policy after they get married.
 That’s because life insurance helps provide funds to a spouse and other beneficiaries in the event of a premature death.
 When you depend on your partner’s income to cover bills, or vice versa, then life insurance is important.
-It helps cover rent, a home loan, or other bills if one of you were to pass away.
+The best life insurance policy for married couples helps cover rent, a home loan, or other bills if one of you were to pass away.
 If you have children, life insurance becomes even more critical.

 There’s a financial benefit to having life insurance now, too.
 Life insurance policies are cheaper when you are young.
 It doesn’t cost much to be prepared so you and your spouse can protect each other and your family.
 You can choose between separate life insurance policies and joint policies.